dstr89/aem-unit-vs-integration/README.md

 Instead of writing separate unit tests for each class, in this approach we focus on testing the expected functionality gained from integrating those classes.
 We step away from the unit/code level testing and focus our test on what the end user is actually expecting as the output (acceptance criteria).

+The provided codebase was tested on AEM 6.5 service pack 6.5.5.
 The project was generated using AEM project archetype version 23.
 For archetype documentation refer to:

     https://github.com/adobe/aem-project-archetype